Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

 ---

 ## 10.2: Introduction to Decorators
 We’ve already seen some decorators like `@classmethod` in our class definitions.
 But what are these things?
-A decorator is syntactic sugar that says:
-“Take this function or class, and pass it through another function to modify it.”
+A decorator is syntactic sugar that says, “Take this function or class, and pass it through another function to modify it.”
 You will probably *use* decorators more than you write them in Python, so let's see them in action to see how useful they can be.

 #### Examples of decorators
 Python provides lots of built-in decorators.
 We've already seen one: